JohnSnowLabs/johnsnowlabs/docs/en/alab/annotation.md

 }
 </style>

-The Annotation Lab keeps a human expert as productive as possible.
+The Generative AI Lab keeps a human expert as productive as possible.
 It minimizes the number of mouse clicks, keystrokes, and eye movements in the main workflow.
 The continuous improvement in the UI and the UX is from iterative feedback from the users.

-Annotation Lab supports keyboard shortcuts for all types of annotations.
+Generative AI Lab supports keyboard shortcuts for all types of annotations.
 It enables having one hand on the keyboard, one hand on the mouse, and both eyes on the screen at all times.
 One-click completion and automatic switching to the next task keep experts in the loop.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/annotation_main.png" style="width:100%;"/>